 - Best Way to Watch Past Seasons: HBO Max

-New episodes of Doctor Who will air on BBC America every Sunday at 8 p.m. starting Sunday, October 31.
-The most affordable ways to watch the new season are the streaming service Philo and AMC+.
+New episodes of Doctor Who air on BBC America, and the most affordable ways to watch new episodes, are the streaming service Philo and AMC+.

 Watch Doctor Who: Flux on Philo

 Philo TV is an online TV streaming service that offers over 60 entertainment channels typically found on cable for just $25 per month.
 Philo’s channel lineup carries live BBC America, so you can watch new episodes of Doctor Who as they air.
 You can watch on up to three devices simultaneously and record shows in an included cloud DVR.
 The service costs just $25 per month, and there is no contract, so you can cancel any time you like.
 They even offer a 1-week free trial, where you can cancel before the trial expires and not be charged.